stevef1uk/docker_for_rpi/README.md

 Docker for Raspberry Pi

-Using this repository to store useful files to get the docker programme to run on a Raspberry Pi using the Raspbian debian Wheezy distributiona
+Using this repository to store useful files to get the docker programme to run on a Raspberry Pi using the Raspbian debian Wheezy distribution.

 I have uploaded the linux kernel which contains LXC and AUFS.